-I used to love Sephora Favorites and while I am not ready to stop loving them just yet, I am wondering who is curating these?
+I used to love Sephora Favorites and while I am not ready to stop loving them just yet, the Sephora Favorites Superstars Everyday Must Haves 2018 is another disappointment.
+Who is curating these?
 How does the team in charge of curation not get that $75 for the one I am discussing today and $80 for the one I discussed last month is too much for a kit of mostly samples?
 In the past, the kits that contained mostly samples were $40-$45.
 This changed with the Skin Wonderland kits, which are always over $60 and typically sold without a full-size item in the entire kit.
 A lot of the items in that kit are sold in travel size, so many shoppers can justify paying that much for samples.
 You will notice that I have never reviewed any, because I have never purchased a skincare set of samples for more than $45.

 The Sephora Favorites Superstars Kit Everyday Must Haves retails for $75.
 There are 11 products in this kit making the cost of each item $6.82.
 Three items are full-sized.
 If you were to purchase the full-size items separately, you would pay $66.
 That means even someone who wants all three full-sized items is still investing some money in samples.
 With most Superstars kits, the full-size products more than cover the cost for the set.

 – 0.003 oz/ 0.085 g Anastasia Beverly Hills Brow Wiz in Medium Brown (full-size)

 – 0.085 oz/ 2.4 g BECCA Shimmering Skin Perfector Pressed in Champagne Pop

 – 0.52 oz/ 15 mL Charlotte Tilbury Charlotte’s Magic Cream

 – 0.13 oz/ 4 mL Dior Diorshow Mascara in 090 Black